Customer Focus 2022 Activity

 - Data protection and security of customer and company information

-- Regularly gathering customer feedback, concerns and suggestions through our own field research and interviews conducted either online, or across the 50 major airports where Dufry operates, as well as through the Customer Service department, which offers direct email or telephone access to the company.
+- Regularly gathering customer feedback, concerns and suggestions through our own field research and interviews conducted either online or across 50 major airports where Dufry operates, as well as through the Customer Service department, which offers direct email or telephone access to the company.

 Customer service engagement

-During 2021, Dufry's customer service platform has been completely updated and the global customer service team answered 80,025 inquiries (compared to 68,905 in 2020).
-Out of all these customer contacts, 9,846 were customer complaints, 50,306 were information requests, 16,081 were product queries, 176 were compliments and 15 were suggestions.
-The remaining 3.601 queries included a variety of other requests related to pre-order and Dufry's loyalty program or post sale queries.
-The increase in the number of contacts is related, among other factors, to the recovery of traffic volumes across all locations and to a higher number of users of Red By Dufry services (the group's loyalty program) and the Reserve & Collect collection service.
+In 2022, Dufry´s global customer service team answered 154,242 inquiries (compared to 80,025 in 2021).
+Out of all these customer contacts, 24,222 were customer complaints, 80,426 were information requests, 34,180 were services requests, 343 were compliments and 196 were suggestions.
+The remaining 14,872 queries are related to contacts received that do not refer to Dufry or that the customer does not respond to.
+The increase in the number of contacts is related, among other factors, to the recovery of traffic volumes across all locations and to a higher number of users of Red By Dufry services (the Group's loyalty program) and the Reserve & Collect pre-order service.

 The main causes of complaints were as follows: